Khayetan/UE4HexsphereMapGeneratorPlugin/README.md

 # UE4HexsphereMapGeneratorPlugin
 An Unreal Engine 4 plugin that adds a hexagon sphere generator.
+Compatible with UE4.26.
 This generator used to be a part of a bigger 4X game project I was working on in 2019 that I have since abandoned.

 **Features:**